 We offer world-class Scania Driver Training, Coaching and Tools that benefits both experienced and new drivers while at the same time substantially increases fuel efficiency.

 Scania Driver Training and Coaching – Give the driver the opportunity to perform at its best.
 A skilled driver contributes to increased road safety and better fuel economy and also lowers the environmental footprint.

 Driver Evaluation Tool – Following up the performance of a driver is key to find possible improvements.
 Each trip is analysed and compared to other trips made by drivers in similar conditions.
 Based on the comparison drivers are graded on parameters such as idling, coasting and anticipation.
 Driver Evaluation Tool is a part of Scania Fleet Management Systems and all data, together with hints and feedback on how to improve, is presented in the Fleet Management App and in the FMS portal online.

 As we walk deeper into the building, we are met by small trains of carriers bringing exactly the right components, to the right assembly team, at the right time.
 Clocks count down to the second for every new departure, quite literally.

 “Besides all the skilled technicians working here in the factory, we have over 3,500 engineers working in our R&D department.
-Meeting customers like Even puts all that detailed expertise into context and understanding the whole.
+Meeting customers like Even puts all that detail expertise into context and understanding the whole.
 While Even comes from the opposite side – working day-to-day with the whole, but always looking to understand the details,” Anders tells us.